3D-Generalist: Self-Improving Vision-Language-Action Models for Crafting 3D Worlds: Experiments

 \subsection{Simulation-Ready 3D Environment Generation}

-Following existing works~\cite{radford2021learning,hollein2023text2room,zhou2024gala3d,zhang2023scenewiz3d}, we evaluate simulation-ready 3D environments by measuring semantic and prompt alignment using CLIP scores and complementing this with a human study to address CLIP’s limitations.
+Following existing works~\cite{radford2021learning,hollein2023text2room,zhou2024gala3d,zhang2023scenewiz3d,sun2024layoutvlm}, we evaluate simulation-ready 3D environments by measuring physical plausibility and semantic coherence.
+Physical plausibility is measured using the \textit{Collision-Free Score (CF)} and \textit{In-Boundary Score (IB)}.
+All assets are enforced to be placed, with remaining assets randomly placed if a method fails.
+Semantic coherence is assessed using \textit{Positional Coherency (Pos.)} and \textit{Rotational Coherency (Rot.)}, measuring alignment with the input prompt.
+To evaluate semantic coherence across layouts without groundtruth, we use \textit{GPT-4o} to score layouts based on top-down and side-view renderings and the language instructions.\textit{Physically-Grounded Semantic Alignment Score (PSA)} is calculated simply the GPT-4o rating weighted by physical plausibility.
+Scores range from 0 to 100, with higher scores indicating better performance.
+Note that we don't enable gravity in all experiments, and that a collision is considered to occur when the intersecting area between two meshes exceeds 0.1 m² in Blender.

-\paragraph{Comparative Study} To answer (a), we compare with Holodeck~\cite{yang2024holodeck}, the state-of-the-art in \textit{sim-ready} 3D environment generation, as other methods lack prompt-driven or simulation-ready outputs. \method outperforms Holodeck using the same evaluation protocol (CLIP score over 250 prompts across 50 room types).
-Ablations show that the in-context example library and self-improving fine-tuning are crucial to \textit{\moduleb}'s effectiveness.
+\paragraph{Comparative Study} To answer (a), we choose LayoutGPT~\cite{feng2024layoutgpt}, Holodeck~\cite{yang2024holodeck}, and LayoutVLM~\cite{sun2024layoutvlm}, the state-of-the-art in \textit{sim-ready} 3D environment generation methods as baselines.
+While there are many other works on 3D scene generation like Physcene~\cite{yang2024physcene} and DiffuScene~\cite{tang2024diffuscene}, they are either limited to a fixed set of object categories (i.e., not \textit{open-vocabulary} methods) or rely on representations such as Gaussian or NeRF as opposed to resorting to reasoning models (i.e., LLMs, VLMs) with object-centric representation. \method outperforms all baselines using the same set of prompts used in Holodeck~\cite{yang2024holodeck} (over 250 prompts across 50 room types).

-\paragraph{\moduleb Evaluation} To answer (b), we assess our self-improving fine-tuning strategy using quantitative metrics (Table~\ref{tab:self_improvement_ablation}, \ref{tab:physplaus}) and qualitative analysis (Figure~\ref{fig:self_correct}).
-In quantitative metrics, we evaluate \method on both CLIP scores and physical plausibility.
+\paragraph{\moduleb Evaluation} To answer (b), we assess our self-improving fine-tuning strategy using quantitative metrics and qualitative analysis (CLIP scores in Table~\ref{tab:self_improvement_ablation} and Figure~\ref{fig:self_correct}).
 The x-axis in Figure~\ref{fig:self_correct} represents "rounds of action" within a generation sequence.
 While GPT-4o (baseline) shows some early refinement, our fine-tuned model demonstrates significantly stronger iterative improvement.
-Qualitative examples highlight \method's \textit{\moduleb}’s self-correction.
-In a human study (Table \ref{tab:ablation_study}), five graduate students evaluated 100 room generations (two views each) on prompt alignment, layout coherence, and preference.
-With five graduate students conducting the evaluation, we find that 3D-Generalist is preferred over Holodeck in approximately 4 out of 5 generations across all three metrics.
+Qualitative examples highlight \textit{\moduleb}’s ability to self-correct.